Ruhollah Khomeini's return to Iran: Arrival and visit to Behesht-e Zahra

 on the mouth!
 With the support of the people, I will appoint the government!

 I will do this, because the people approved me!"

 Government collapse

 On 5 February Ayatollah Khomeini chose Mehdi Bazargan as Prime Minister of the interim government.

 On 8 February Iranian air force officers went to Khomeini's home and promised their loyalty to the revolution.
-Two days later, people were armed by the revolutionary personnel of the air force.
 Bakhtiar's government announced a curfew that Ruhollah Khomeini urged people to disregard.
 Revolutionaries subjugated police stations, prisons and governmental centers.
 On 11 February senior military commanders announced that they were neutral in conflict between Bakhtiar's government and revolutionaries.
 Because of this, they pulled their troops from the streets.
 Bakhtiar resigned and went to Paris.
 Revolutionaries gained a victory on this day.
-The ten days between Khomeini's arrival and revolutionary victory are celebrated in Iran as the Fajr decade.